rknell/alfred/README.md

 - Postgres - https://pub.dev/packages/postgres
 - SQLLite -  https://pub.dev/packages/sqlite3

 You will be fine.
-I have used them this way and they work just fine.
+I have used them this way and they work.

+I have rolled my own classes that act as a sort of ORM, especially around Mongo.
+Its suprisingly effective and doesn't rely on much code.

 ## Low level access